CuriousRudy/FantaStats/README.md

 Game Stats Menu
 ---------------
   1. MVP of the Game - Displays the player with the most points earned in a given game.
+Choose games by week, and select a game from the list
-  2. MVP of the Week - Displays the player with the most points earned in a given week.
+  2. MVP of the Week - Displays the player with the most points earned in a given week across all games in the NFL.

 Stats Tracked
 -------------